JeriahEM/angular-pokemon/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

+1. Create the project & File Structur app.component.css => the stylesheet for our component, we put css in this file app.component.html => the template for our componeny, we put html in this file app.component.spec.ts => the unit test file app.component.ts = > the class for our component, we put typescript in this folder

+2. Displaying Data
+    Data binfing - This allows us to use data from our class file insiode of our template Interpolation binding {{}} => this allows us to display yhe value of properties inside the template
+3. Components
+    ng generates component ./components/pokemon

+4. Routing
+6. Interfaces
+7. Passing data - Parent to clid& displaying fetched data
+8. Pipes
+0. User Input